dresdner353/energyutils/GEN_REPORT.md

 # Report Generator Utility

-The report generator script generates an XLSX file from a directory of YYYY-MM-DD.jsonl files.
+The report generator script generates an Excel file from a directory of YYYY-MM-DD.jsonl files.
+Multiple charts are inserted into the generated Excel file based on the selected reports.
+Each report includes a data sheet with its related numbers.
+Then a series of charts are inserted to graph that data in a veriety of ways.

 ## Usage
 ```